elewa-academy/Modular-Design/docs_src/05-crud/README.md

 Create, Read, Update, Delete.

 These are the basic Data Access operations.
-In this project you will build a basic command line application (CLI) that allows you to take notes directly from the command line
+In this project you will build a basic command line application (CLI) that allows you to take read and write notes directly from the command line into a .json file.

+Along the way you'll learn about Model Objects and File IO (one of Node's 3 super-powers).

 ### Index
 * [Learning Objectives](#learning-objectives)